 b.
-1957 Draftswoman, Mentor, Lecturer, Drawing Instructor
+1957 Draftswoman, Mentor, Lecturer, Drawing and Painting Instructor

 Meredith Rosier creates drawings that reflect her examination of the interaction between exactitude and vagueness.
 Employing tonality to sustain the apprehension of the picture plane and to slow the process of categorical recognition, she courts the dialogue of abstraction.